Please help me, ladies!

 Always test your carpeting in an inconspicuous area before attempting spot removal!

 Oily stains are more difficult to remove.
-Use a small amount dilute dish detergent and blot the stain.
+Use a small amount of diluted dish detergent and blot the stain.
 Remove as much moisture as possible then follow with the vinegar solution, blotting and wetting until all soap has been removed.

 There is a chance the stain will wick to the surface and “reappear.”
 Simply repeat the steps.

-Builders’ grade carpeting is often warrantied for five years, but will begin to show wear in less time.
+Builders’ grade carpeting is often warrantied for five years but will begin to show wear in less time.
+Good luck!

 Submit your household questions to helpme@home-ec101.com.